phn/pytpm/doc/reference_utils.rst

 the Basselian year system into Julian day number.  ``jd2byear`` converts a Julian day number into a year in the Basselian year system.
-Functions ``jyear2jd`` and ``jd2jyear`` performs a similar convertion between a Julian day number and a year in the Julian year system.
+Functions ``jyear2jd`` and ``jd2jyear`` performs a similar conversion between a Julian day number and a year in the Julian year system.

 .. autofunction:: byear2jd